anjan211/kuka_controller_project/README.md

 One thing that was taken into consideration, was that the TCP was operated under a constant orientation over the entire continuous path motion.

-Comparison strategy and results were collectively demonstrated on our final report which is also mentioned in our final report, present in the repository.
+Comparison strategy and results were collectively demonstrated on our final report which is also , present in the repository and can be easily referred to.